 Insulin is formed initially as a single polypeptide chain of 81–86 amino acid residues.
 This prohormone (proinsulin) contains the A and B chains of the insulin molecule, plus a connecting peptide.
 Proinsulin is converted enzymatically to insulin before storage in membrane-limited secretory granules.

 Insulin affects, either directly or indirectly, the function of every organ in the body.
-Tissues that are especially responsive to insulin include skeletal and cardiac muscle, adipose tissue, fibroblasts, liver, WBC, mammary glands, cartilage, bone, skin, aorta, pituitary gland, and peripheral nerves.
+Tissues that are especially responsive to insulin include skeletal and cardiac muscle, adipose tissue, fibroblasts, liver, WBCs, mammary glands, cartilage, bone, skin, aorta, pituitary gland, and peripheral nerves.
 The main function of insulin is to stimulate anabolic reactions involving carbohydrates, fats, proteins, and nucleic acids.
-Liver, adipose cells, and muscle are 3 principal target sites for insulin.
+Liver, adipose cells, and muscle are three principal target sites for insulin.
 Insulin catalyzes the formation of macromolecules used in cell structure and energy stores, and it regulates many cell functions.
 In general, insulin increases the transfer of glucose and certain other monosaccharides, some amino acids and fatty acids, and potassium and magnesium ions across the plasma membrane of target cells.
 It also decreases the rate of lipolysis, proteolysis, ketogenesis, and gluconeogenesis.

 Glucagon is secreted in response to a reduction in blood glucose.
 It promotes mobilization of stores of energy-yielding nutrients by increasing glycogenolysis, gluconeogenesis, and lipolysis.
 At physiologic concentrations, glucagon increases both hepatic glycogenolysis and gluconeogenesis, thereby increasing blood glucose.